florianeckerstorfer/florian.ec/content/projects/ijustfoundthem/index.md

 slug: ijustfoundthem
 title: I JUST FOUND THEM
 description: Generates a list of artists you recently listened to for the first time.
-since: July 2010
+date: 2010-07-01
+category: Web App
 tags: [php, html, sass, jquery, lastfm-api, javascript]
-category: Web App
+active: false
 ---

 Generates a list of artists you recently listened to for the first time.